About Target Date Mutual Fund Strategy Investing

 Our target year investment models have six life factor inputs, as you can see on the Investment Model's demo.

-General Information about Retirement Target-Date Funds and Investment Strategies Comprised of them
+General About Retirement Target-Date Funds and Investment Strategies Comprised of them

 Target date investing strategies are for investors investing for retirement.
-Our Dynamic Target Date Models are hard-wired into the Model Portfolios program (so the only way to get them is to buy the model allocation program).
+Our Dynamic Target Date Models are hard-wired into the Model Portfolios program (so the only way to get them is to buy it).

 The theory is that when the year of retirement happens, your allocation mix will be what you want it to be (less risky with more income distributions) so you can just flip a switch and they'll start sending you a retirement paycheck from the portfolio (with minimal selling of equity shares, which minimizes capital gains taxes).